-- A. By properly completing and returning a proxy, you are authorizing the person named in the proxy to attend the meeting and vote your shares.
+A. By properly completing and returning a proxy, you are authorizing the person named in the proxy to attend the meeting and vote your shares.
 You can use the enclosed proxy form, or any other proper form of proxy, to appoint your proxyholder.
 The shares represented by your proxy must be voted according to your instructions in the proxy.
 If you properly complete and return your proxy but do not specify how you wish the votes cast, your shares will be voted as your proxyholder sees fit.
-Unless contrary instructions are provided, shares represented by proxies received by management will be voted: - FOR the election of directors from those nominees set out in this management proxy circular; - FOR the appointment of Davidson & Company LLP as auditors; and the authorization of the directors to fix the auditors' remuneration; and - FOR the approval of a new stock option plan.
+Unless contrary instructions are provided, shares represented by proxies received by management will be voted:

+- FOR the election of directors from those nominees set out in this management proxy circular; and - FOR the appointment of Davidson & Company LLP as auditors; and the authorization of the directors to fix the auditors' remuneration.